 Candidates for the Th.M. degree are required to maintain continuous enrollment.
-Any exception to this rule
+Any exception to this rule must be recommended by the Committee on Graduate Study and approved by the Faculty.

 The degree of Master of Theology is awarded for the fulfillment of the following requirements: